 As a professional mediator, Danielle is skilled at helping disputing parties find a way to resolve their disputes before they escalate or result in litigation.
 With a high success rate, Danielle has mediated cases involving a wide variety of issues and industries.
-She is a member of the American Arbitration Association Roster of Mediators, she is a practitioner member of the Wisconsin Association of Mediators, a member by invitation of the Conflict Consultants Network, and she mediates discrmination cases for the U.S. Equal Employment Opportunities Commission.
+She is a member of the American Arbitration Association Roster of Mediators, a member of the FINRA Roster of Mediators, a Practitioner Member of the Wisconsin Association of Mediators, a member by invitation of the Conflict Consultants Network.
+She also mediates discrmination cases for the U.S. Equal Employment Opportunities Commission.

 Danielle applies a variety of approaches as a mediator, depending on what is called for by the particular case.
-Overall she is a firm believer in the empowerment parties receive from the ability to shape resolution through the mediation process.
+Overall she believes in the empowerment parties receive from the ability to shape individually-appropriate resolutions through the mediation process.

-Arbitration is a process in which disputing parties present evidence to a neutral decision-maker for a fair, final, and binding decision.
-Danielle has over 10 years of experience as an arbitrator and fact-finder in both private- and public-sector employment and labor cases.
+Arbitration is a process in which disputing parties present evidence to a neutral decision-maker for a final and binding decision.
+Danielle has over 10 years of experience as an arbitrator and fact-finder.
 Danielle is skilled at handling prehearing motions and other preliminary matters, she conducts efficient and thorough evidentiary hearings, and she issues decisions that give disputing parties prompt, well-reasoned finality, as well as guidance for going forward.

 Sometimes organizations require assistance not because of conflict with an outside party, but because they faces complex internal challenges.
 Danielle has experience in organizational problem solving that minimizes disruption and enhance productivity.